cran-task-views/GraphicalModels/GraphicalModels.md

     graphical models as a prior information, which turn out to play key roles in unsupervised machine learning tasks such as community detection.

+-   `r pkg("JGL")` The Joint Graphical Lasso is a generalized method for estimating Gaussian graphical models/ sparse inverse covariance matrices/ biological networks on multiple classes of data

+-   `r pkg("jewel")` Estimates networks of conditional dependencies (Gaussian graphical models) from multiple classes of data (similar but not exactly, i.e. measurements on different equipment, in different locations or for various sub-types).

 ### Bayesian Networks/Probabilistic expert systems